 Manhattan Merry-Go-Round (November 27, 1937)

-Released on November 27, 1937: A Merry-Go-Round of musical performances by the best nightclub entertainers of 1937 New York City, with an appearance by rookie ball player Joe DiMaggio.
+Released on November 27, 1937: (running time 1 hour and 26 minutes) A Merry-Go-Round of musical performances by the best nightclub entertainers of 1937 New York City, with an appearance by rookie ball player Joe DiMaggio.

 Directed by Charles Reisner